How to Cook Brussels Sprouts

 Brussels sprouts freeze very well (actually 85% of the U.S. Brussels sprouts harvest is for the frozen market, which is kind of amazing when you think about how many are sold fresh!).
 To freeze sprouts, blanch them by placing them briefly in a pot of boiling water, then drain and shock them in a bowl of ice water.
 Pat dry and freeze for up to a year.
 Or, you know, just buy them frozen.

 I clearly LOVE Brussels sprouts, as evidenced below!
 I made a ton and often eat them as a main course.
-Here are several Brussels sprouts recipes to try.
+Here are whole whole bushel of Brussels sprouts recipes to try.

 Crispy Brussels Sprouts Salad